Av-code80/Temperature-dashboard/README.md

 Render in a table, all the cities and their key metrics like the temperature, coordinate, etc.
 Highlight the days with extreme heat by applying a red border or background.
-Display "extreme heat" alongside the name of the cities that meet the criteria.
+Display "extreme heat" alongside the name of the that meet the criteria.

 ### 5. Implement Bonus Features: